Stirling Centre Tartan – Officially Registered Scottish Tartan

 Inspired by Scotland and the Saltire.

-Blue represents learning, reflection, and critical thinking, which are core elements of Stirling Centre for Strategic Learning and Innovation.
+Blue represents learning, reflection, and critical thinking — all of which are core elements of Stirling Centre for Strategic Learning and Innovation.
+As a result, it reflects our commitment to thoughtful inquiry and continuous growth.

 Inspired by the light of a Highland sunrise.

-Yellow symbolises hope, clarity, and new beginnings, reflecting the optimism, creativity, and forward-looking approach that guide Stirling Centre for Strategic Learning and Innovation.
+Yellow symbolises hope, clarity, and new beginnings.
+In particular, it reflects optimism, creativity, and the forward-looking approach that guides Stirling Centre for Strategic Learning and Innovation.

 A symbol of clarity and openness.

-White represents transparency, integrity, and thoughtful reflection, reinforcing our commitment to open learning, shared understanding, and a clear vision for the future.
+White represents transparency, integrity, and thoughtful reflection.
+Together, these qualities reinforce our commitment to open learning, shared understanding, and a clear vision for the future.

 What Is a Tartan?